Smithfield Plains

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Smithfield Plains suburb's income level is below national average according to latest ATO data aggregated by AreaSearch for financial year 2023.
-Suburb's median income among taxpayers is $40,173 and average income stands at $43,788, compared to Greater Adelaide's figures of $54,808 and $66,852 respectively.
-Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $43,708 (median) and $47,641 (average) as of September 2025.
-Census data shows household, family and personal incomes in Smithfield Plains all fall between 3rd and 4th percentiles nationally.
-Income distribution reveals 31.7% of population (1,139 individuals) fall within $800 - $1,499 range, differing from surrounding region where $1,500 - $2,999 dominates with 31.8%.
-Housing affordability pressures are severe, with only 78.3% of income remaining, ranking at 4th percentile.
+Smithfield Plains' suburb has an income level below the national average, as per AreaSearch's aggregation of latest ATO data for financial year 2023.
+The median income among taxpayers in Smithfield Plains is $40,173, with an average income of $43,788.
+This compares to Greater Adelaide's figures of $54,808 and $66,852 respectively.
+Based on Wage Price Index growth of 8.8% since financial year 2023, estimated incomes as of September 2025 would be approximately $43,708 (median) and $47,641 (average).
+Census data shows household, family and personal incomes in Smithfield Plains fall between the 3rd and 4th percentiles nationally.
+Income distribution reveals that 31.7% of the population (1,142 individuals) earn within the $800 - $1,499 range, differing from surrounding regions where $1,500 - $2,999 dominates at 31.8%.
+Housing affordability pressures are severe, with only 78.3% of income remaining, ranking at the 4th percentile.

 Frequently Asked Questions - Income